Omar Atwa Illustrations by Nano Banana 2026

 You know that the first real work is clearing the trees and stripping the topsoil, that the topsoil is precious and gets saved, and that erosion control goes up before any major dirt moves.
 You know about cut and fill, about balanced sites, about borrow and waste.

-You know that dirt grows when you dig it up and shrinks when you pack it back down.
+You know that dirt grows when you dig it up, and that compaction shrinks it back, sometimes past where it started, sometimes not quite.
 You know that fill goes back in lifts, that compaction has a sweet spot of moisture, and that the Proctor test sets the standard.
 You know that fine grading trims the surface to within a few centimetres of design, often with GPS doing most of the work, and that proof rolling is the last check before pavement.

 You know that earthworks gets paid for in cubic metres, that disputes are constant, and that drones are quietly changing how the trade settles them.
 You know that Canadian conditions (the short season, the freeze, the difficult soils) shape how the work is done.
 And you know that the trade is changing fast, with GPS, drones, and autonomy reshaping it.